andrewjw/site/_posts/2011-02-25-communicating-with-stakeholders.md

 completely irrelevant to people outside of IT.
 Indeed even people inside IT, but who aren't directly linked to that piece of work, don't need to be informed by email of every checkin.

-Recently we have begun to experiment with <a href="http://www.fogcreek.com/fogbugz/">FogBugz</a>.
+Recently we have begun to experiment with [FogBugz](http://www.fogcreek.com/fogbugz/).
 While similar to Bugzilla it has a number of subtle differences.
 Firstly FogBugz is designed to be used in a helpdesk environment so it provides the ability to communicate both within the team and with external stakeholders from the same interface.
 This gives you the ability to communicate on two different levels, with